fieldsoftheworld/ftw-baselines/README.md

 pre-commit configure
 ```

+This repo uses pre-commit to automatically lint code as you write commits.
+You may manually run the linter with `pre-commit run --all-files`.
 To confirm you properly downloaded the FTW CLI, run `ftw` in your command line, and you should see the following output:

 ```text
 Usage: ftw [OPTIONS] COMMAND [ARGS]...